 Ever Wondered How George Clymer’s Columbian Letterpress Worked?

-A Guest Post by Mike Haigh, Printroom Custodian at the Beck Isle Museum, in Pickering, Yorkshire, tells us how.
+A Guest Blog by Mike Haigh, Printroom Custodian at the Beck Isle Museum, in Pickering, Yorkshire, tells us how.

 The Columbian Letterpress Double Demi Revealed